Release-Candidate/1-billion-row-challenge/README.md

 - [./go_single_thread_single_parse_II.go](./go_single_thread_single_parse_II.go): same as above, but not searching for the semicolon and instead only parsing the station name once.
 - [./go_single_thread_parsing.go](./go_single_thread_parsing.go): same as above, changed the parsing of the station name and temperature value.
 - [./go_parallel_preparation.go](./go_parallel_preparation.go): same as above, the file is read and processed in "number of cores" chunks and summed together.
+- [./go_parallel.go](./go_parallel.go): the same as above, but using "num cores" threads to process the data.

 | Program                                 | Time |
 | --------------------------------------- | ---- |